Leo-2425/temp-vc/README.md

 - **CLAIM/TRANSFER** - Manage ownership
 - **DELETE** - Remove channel

-## License

-MIT License with Attribution Requirement and No Commercial Sale

-- This software is created by Coders Planet
-- You must credit Coders Planet as the original author in any project using this code
-- You must provide attribution in any media featuring this code
-- Commercial sale of this software or derivative works is prohibited without explicit permission

 ## Creator

-This project is developed and maintained by Coders Planet.
+This project is developed and maintained by Reo.